pytorch/tutorials/intermediate_source/ddp_multinode.rst

 -  deploying it on a compute cluster using a workload manager (like SLURM)

 In this video we will go over the (minimal) code changes required to move from single-node multigpu to multinode training, and run our training script in both of the above ways.

+Note that multinode training is bottlenecked by inter-node communication latencies.
+Running a training job on 4 GPUs on a single node will be faster than running it on 4 nodes with 1 GPU each.

 .. grid:: 2